Courses we offer

 A degree in Nursing is ideal if you have a genuine interest in a caring profession, improving the lives of patients.
 The integration of theory and practice is at the centre of our Nursing courses.
 Learning is underpinned by evidence-based practice promoting high quality, compassionate and patient centred health care provision.
 You will be supported to relate nursing theory to clinical practice, demonstrating your competence in clinical nursing.

-During your placements, you will be expected to undertake shift-work in which you will be assigned a Clinical Mentor who will directly supervise you as well as acting as a means of support and guidance.
+During your placements, you will be expected to undertake shift-work in which you will be assigned a Practice Assessor and Practice Supervisor who will directly supervise you as well as acting as a means of support and guidance.
 A Clinical Link Tutor from the University will also support you during your practice placements.

 The government has announced it will provide additional funding from the NHS Learning Support Fund.
 This will support home students starting Adult Nursing, Mental Health Nursing, Learning Disability Nursing, Children's Nursing, and MNurse courses.